warashibe/next-dapp-docs/docs/tracker.md

 type `any`: the function executes when **any** one of the specified states changed.

 The function defined as `func` is the same as custome functions explained above.
 You can change any global states using `set`.
 The function can be `async` and you can change any global states even if they are not bound to the component.

-Only the states specified in the `props` array will be passed to the functions as `props`.
-You may need different states in `watch` and `props`.
-If `props` is not specified, `props` inherits `watch` and returns the same global states.

 The example below watches `count1` and `count2` and whenever either of them changes, it executes a function to calculate the product.